-The therapist develops specific tactics to address the identified targets.
+The psychologist develops specific tactics to address the identified targets.
 The middle phase focuses on resolving the selected interpersonal problem.
 The final phase serves to end or say “goodbye” to the therapeutic relationship.

 Communication Analysis is the first phase of treatment and may last about 3 sessions.
 This phase works on developing communication skills and improving interpersonal functioning.

-The therapist begins by asking for a detailed account of an exchange between the client and a specific person.
+The psychologist begins by asking for a detailed account of an exchange between the client and a specific person.
 They are asked to include details such as the setting, tone, content, and nonverbal communication.
-The therapist asks the person to describe their emotional experience during the interaction.
+The psychologist asks the person to describe their emotional experience during the interaction.